IDCI-Consulting/TaskBundle/README.md

 IDCITaskBundle
 =============

 The purpose of this bundle is to add an easy way to asynchronously process CPU-intensive scripts.
-You might be used to cron jobs in matter such as these.
+You might be used to cron jobs to solve this kind of problems.
-This bundle use RabbitMq which solve those issues more efficiently and effectively.
+This bundle use RabbitMq which solve those issues more efficiently and more effectively.
-A CPU-intensive script is called an **action**.
-To keep traces on actions, this bundle uses monolog to store the action logs in mongodb.
+A CPU-intensive script is called an [action](https://github.com/IDCI-Consulting/TaskBundle/blob/master/Resources/doc/how_to_create_action_service.md).
+To keep traces on actions, this bundle uses monolog to store the action logs in MongoDB.
-If you want to understand how this bundle works, you need the basics about [rabbitmq](http://www.rabbitmq.com/).
+If you want to understand how this bundle works, you need the basics about [RabbitMQ](http://www.rabbitmq.com/documentation.html).

 - [Introduction](#introduction)
     - [Glossary](#glossary)